 Melissa has a passion for education and loves bringing out meaningful musicianship in her students.
 She has served as Adjunct Instructor of Brass at Cheshire Academy since 2019 and maintained a private lesson studio since 2017.
 Melissa is a co-founder of Brass Out Loud, an organization dedicated to uplifting the voices of musicians from underrepresented communities and has lectured on the topic of diversity in the brass world at universities across the U.S.

-Blair Hamrick, French Horn
+Blair Hamrick, Horn, Co-Leader

 Blair Hamrick is passionate about horn performance and expanding its boundaries.
 She has performed and commissioned new solo works from composers Nirmali Fenn and Jason Mulligan, a trio from Samuel Beebe, and performed the late Donald Robb’s “Variations on a Chromatic Line” at a Composer Symposium in New Mexico.
 Blair is a part of Metropolitan Horn Authority (MHA), a horn quartet that has recorded several albums, performs regularly with Mozart for Munchkins, and has performed at Rockwood Music Hall.
 She recently received a grant from the Meir Commissioning Fund to have a piece by Jessica Meyer written for the group.
 In addition to new music, Blair is a studio musician in NYC, recording for films, operas, and independent projects in addition to chamber and orchestral ensembles.
 Blair runs a private lesson studio, gives masterclasses, and gives consultations for composers writing for horn.
 Blair is currently working on her DMA at Stony Brook University.